 • Sports Talk experience:

-• Former full-time staff reporter/editor with The Courier Herald Publishing Company (3.5 years)
+• Sports Editor (formerly staff reporter) with The Courier Herald Publishing Company (4 years)

 • Staff and freelance work published in The Courier Herald, Athens Banner-Herald, Barrow County News, among other affiliated weekly publications

 • Awards: Georgia Press Association Better Newspaper Contest, Division B – 3rd place, photo essay ('16 and '17); 2nd place as staff, special sections ('17 and '18); 3rd place, education writing ('18); 1st and 3rd place as staff, special sections ('18); 3rd place, feature photo ('18).